HwWobbe/Wip-Main/README.md

     - seriously communicated via an email reply to Andrea that copied Lisa.
   - re-deploy time to QCC preparations via BotForecasts
     - Context: WavesOfChange Charles Lecht ; ComputersInThe1980s RienTurn(?) ; ClubOfRome
+      - stage this at DebateGraph since that can be an AskLaunchPad ( at least for some BotsH )

 - Automated & (senior) Manual testing may be mandatory
   - Regression Testing is sorely needed to conserve time